DataDog/datadog-agent/pkg/workloadmeta/README.md

 ## Sources

 The Workloadmeta Store monitors information from various _sources_.
-Examples of sources include container runtimes and orchestrators.
+Examples of sources include container runtimes and various orchestrators.
+The full list is in the documentation for the `Source` type.

 Multiple sources may generate events about the same entity.
 When this occurs, information from those sources is merged into one entity.